 You decide to perform a bedside echocardiogram to assess for a pericardial effusion.
 Which of the following is the best view for assessing the pericardium in the Emergency Department (ED)?

-The bedside echo reveals a large pericardial effusion as shown (Figure 2).
+The bedside echo reveals a large pericardial effusion as shown (Fig. 2).

 His blood tests show a raised C-Reactive Protein (CRP) and white cell count.